fabcontigiani/esp-mdf/README.md

 The directory ``~/esp`` will be used further to install the compiling toolchain, ESP-MDF and demo programs.
 You can use another directory, but make sure to modify the commands accordingly.

+### TL;DR

+1. Setup [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html#installation) of your choice as ussual
+2. Clone this repo: `git clone https://github.com/mmrein/esp-mdf.git`
+3. Copy some MDF example project (get-started) to your working directory or create a new IDF project
+4. Copy `components` directory from MDF cloned repo to your project
+5. Build as regular IDF project, with MDF as components

 ### 1. Setup Prerequisites

 #### 1.A Toolchain setup